randoms/SharpLink/README.md

     SharpLink.exe

-A file named 'logserver.txt' will be created in current folder.
+A file named 'server.log' will be created in current folder.
 File contents would be

     ID: C519671087E6E2A2EE24AE681CD1D494F8F2D2727A2E8380A1567C62F339D44E1DD28E8AF571
     Server listening on 51311